EvanQuan/vmath-plus/README.md

 The function calculates the numbers in your current visual selection (visual/line/block mode).
 As shown, I have normal mode mapped to calculate the numbers in the current paragraph.

-The result will be outputed in the form:
+The result will be outputted in the form:

 ```
 s̲um: 6   a̲vg: 2.0   min̲: 1   max̲: 4   m̲ed: 1.0   p̲ro: 4   r̲an: 3   c̲nt: 3